 Send Money Overseas

+Most banks, payments services, and money transfer services allow you to send money to foreign countries and domestically.
 However, you might prefer a service that is specifically designed for international transfers.
-Those services might operate in more locations or, depending on your needs, be less expensive.
+Those services might operate in more locations or, depending on your needs, might be less expensive.

-Two popular options for overseas transfers are Xoom and Travelex, although there are certainly others.
+Popular options for overseas transfers include Wise (formerly TransferWise), Paynoeer, Remity, and OFX.
 As you research options, start by verifying the legitimacy of any money transfer service you’re considering.
 Once you’re comfortable with a handful of options, compare the features such as:

 - The exchange rate you’ll get

 - How much it costs to send and receive funds (for both the sender and the recipient)

 - The time it takes to receive funds